motanelson/cd.builds/README.md

-# cd.extend.builds
+# cd.extend.builds.gcc64.bash

-build extends cds
+build extends cds gcc 64 using a sead of an empty iso image